Course - Theories and Methods for Master Thesis - AAR4874

 Learning outcome

-KNOWLEDGE: The candidate will have in-depth knowledge of the requirements for master's thesis in terms of structure, content, research design, reference usage and scope.
-The candidate has knowledge of the theory and method for conducting research in relevant subjects and adequate knowledge in quantitative and qualitative methods.
+- In-depth knowledge of the requirements for master's thesis in terms of structure, content, research design, reference usage and scope.

 Learning methods and activities

 The lectures will cover subjects include research methods, theory of science, research ethics and the writing of the report.
 The schedule for the lectures and workshops is published when the semester starts, which will state the dates for mandatory activities.
 There will be some digital lectures about specific approaches for methods, linked to mandatory assignments.
 Theory thinking and research problem development are primarily in physical lectures.
-Presentation of different fields of work from Institute of Architecture and Planning will be done early in the semester.
+Presentation of different fields of work from the Department of Architecture and Planning will be done early in the semester.
 Students are expected to read the course literature to be actively engaged in class.

 Compulsory assignments